1jour1vin

 Robert Parker

 "Compared to the flamboyant aromatic profile of the 1997, the 1996 Yquem is more reserved, though it is exceptionally well-endowed.
-Bright golden in color, with a tight but promising nose featuring notes of toasted hazelnuts mixed with crème brûlée, vanilla bean, honey, orange marmalade, and peach aromas, this medium-bodied wine reveals a restrained yet powerful personality.
+With a luminous golden color and a tight but promising nose featuring notes of toasted hazelnuts blended with crème brûlée, vanilla bean, honey, orange marmalade, and peach aromas, this medium-bodied wine reveals a restrained yet powerful personality.
 The acidity, balance, texture, and purity are admirable in this impeccably crafted Yquem.
 However, patience will be a virtue.”
 (Wine Advocate 2003 - Robert Parker) - Delivered in a wooden case for orders of 6 bottles of this wine

 Starting at €99 on your first order